For many foreigners, Singapore quickly becomes more than just a place to work — it can feel like home.

 - Access to subsidised education and healthcare.

-- CPF (Central Provident Fund) contributions and retirement savings which offer family protection through combined social security benefits like healthcare, retirement, and housing support.
+- CPF (Central Provident Fund) contributions and retirement savings, which provide family protection through combined social security benefits like healthcare, retirement, and housing support.

 - Ability to buy selected HDB flats and enjoy lower property taxes.